ImWesMan/yt2mp3wesman/README.md

 Notes
 This tool is for personal and legal use only.
 Please respect copyright laws and YouTube's terms of service.

-The application bundles ffmpeg for audio conversion, so no extra setup is needed when using the .exe.

-This application includes FFmpeg, licensed under the LGPL v2.1.
+This application utilizes FFmpeg, licensed under the LGPL v2.1.
 FFmpeg is a trademark of Fabrice Bellard.
 For more information, visit https://ffmpeg.org